 The Diabetes Control and Complications Trial (DCCT) was a major clinical study conducted from 1983 to 1993 and funded by the National Institute of Diabetes and Digestive and Kidney Diseases.
-The study tried to show that keeping blood glucose levels as close to normal as possible slows the onset and progression of the eye, kidney, and nerve damage associated with Diabetes.
+The study attempted to show that keeping blood glucose levels as close to normal as possible slows the onset and progression of the eye, kidney, and nerve damage associated with Diabetes.
 The study compared the effects of standard control of blood glucose versus intensive control on the complications of Diabetes.
 Intensive control meant keeping hemoglobin A1C levels as close as possible to the "normal" (non-diabetic) value of 6 percent or less.

 [The obvious problem here is that non-Diabetics do not have the other deficiencies and issues associated with Diabetes.
 An assumption was being made about what should constitute "normal" for a Diabetic], and also that blood sugar control and insulin would be the instruments to attain "normal" in a physiology that has many complex dynamics creating the disease state.

 The results surprised the researchers.
 They found that reducing blood sugar levels was minimally helpful in slowing complications but did not prevent them.
 What the study did show was that the risk was very high of neurological damage as blood sugar levels consistently dropped into the low to borderline low ranges, and that in Diabetics it was difficult to stop the drop when levels were close to "non-Diabetic normal".
 They also had to acknowledge that many of the family members were terrified as they watched their loved one's experiencing life threatening seizures, and coma, as a result of the new study protocol.
-It was also discovered that low blood sugars over long periods depleted neurotransmitters important to other functions such as serotonin, dopamine, cortisol, adrenaline, epinephrine, and norepinephrine which are recruited when multiple low blood sugars deplete glycogen stores in the liver and the body has to bring blood sugars up.

 Further complicating this, the first attempt at the study had to be aborted, as the criteria were so intensive the participants could not accomplish them.
-The researchers started over, massaged the criteria, got a new group of even more intensive adherence patients, and off they went... to prove a point... [without consideration for the other issues of Diabetes]... or the effects of the insulin that were now presenting themselves as a question for further attention.
+The researchers started over, massaged the criteria, got a new group of even more intensive adherence patients, and off they went... to prove a point... without consideration for the other issues of Diabetes... or the effects of the insulin that were now presenting themselves as a question for further attention.